ellipsephp/container-reflection/README.md

 The first one is a list of class name => instance pairs.
 It allows to inject a particular instance of a class at runtime.
 For example it can be useful for injecting the current instance of a request processed by a list of middleware.

 The second one just contains any values which will be injected when a parameter has no class type hint.
-They are injected in the order they are listed and they are **not** propagated to the `->make()` calls used to construct type hinted parameters.
-A typical use case would be to inject the attributes extracted from an url pattern to a callable action.
+They are injected in the order they are listed and they are **not** propagated to the `->make()` calls used to build type hinted parameters.
+A typical use case would be to inject the attributes extracted from an url pattern to an action/request handler.

-When no value can be resolved for one parameter, its default value will be used.
-If no default value is specified, a `Ellipse\Container\Exceptions\ParameterValueCantBeResolvedException` is thrown.
+When no value can be resolved for one parameter, its default value will be used if any.

 ```php
 <?php